SAML Single Sign On Configuration – Azure AD

 - Ensure the MyWorkDrive server is trusted for delegation as per our Delegation Article

-- Setup your own public SSL Certificate and Hostname pointing to your MyWorkDrive Server over port 443 (SSL) (using our *.myworkdrive.net domain is not supported) and ensure your server is publicly accessible.
-View Support Article.
+- Ensure your MyWorkDrive server is accessible on the internet for client login (web, mobile, map drive).
+Enable the Cloud Web Connector or Setup your own public SSL Certificate and Hostname pointing to your MyWorkDrive Server over port 443 (SSL) View Support Article.

 - Login to portal.azure.com as admin and connect to Azure AD Domain (if you are using Office 365 this is the same account you use to login to portal.office.com).